BRIAN FERDINAND: FOR LANDLORDS, AIRBNB AND CORPORATE HOUSING COULDN’T BE MORE DIFFERENT

 When it comes to short-term rental options, the Airbnb model may be one of the first solutions to come to mind.
 But before you go that route, it’s critical that you understand some of the challenges that come with Airbnb.

-The policies that this company has in place for renting a home or an apartment without a background check has unfortunately sparked a prevalence of house parties.
+The policies that this company has in place for renting a home or apartments for rent in plano tx without a background check has unfortunately sparked a prevalence of house parties.
 In light of this, Airbnb in July 2020 decided to introduce restrictions when it came to renting people under 25 years old.
 The company has also been more aggressive about citing rentals that fail to comply with its rules.
 However, the fact that people can still rent Airbnb homes without having to undergo background checks leaves you as a landlord open to potentially costly and negligent behaviors.

 However, with corporate housing, you don’t have to deal with these challenges.
 That’s because corporate housing companies typically do perform background checks, which sets them apart in this industry.
 In addition, as a corporate housing firm owner, you have greater control over how you handle your property, as you don’t have to comply with a third party’s constantly shifting regulations (as is the case with Airbnb).